pandoc-scholar/pandoc-scholar/README.md

 License
 -------

-Copyright © 2016–2020 Albert Krewinkel and Robert Winkler except for the following components:
+Copyright © 2016–2021 Albert Krewinkel and Robert Winkler except for the following components:

 - HTML template: © 2016 Andrew G. York and Diana Mounter
 - dkjson: © 2010-2013 David Heiko Kolf
-- lua-filters: © 2017-2020 John MacFarlane, Albert Krewinkel, Jesse Rosenthal, and Greg Tucker-Kellogg
+- lua-filters: © 2017-2021 Albert Krewinkel, John MacFarlane, and contributors.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software